padrinobook/padrinobook/chapters/login_and_registration.md

 Let's get through all the different options:

 - `:delivery_method`: Defines the delivery method.
-Possible values are [:smtp](http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) (default), [:sendmail](http://en.wikipedia.org/wiki/Sendmail), `:test` (no mails will be send), and
-  [:file](http://edgeguides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration) (will write the contents of the email in a file).
+Possible values are [:smtp](http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) (default), [:sendmail](http://en.wikipedia.org/wiki/Sendmail), `:test` (no mails will be send), and [:file](http://edgeguides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration) (will write the contents of the email in a file).
 - `:address`: The SMTP mail address.
 - `:port`: The port of the mail address.
 - `:user_name`: The name of the SMTP address.
 - `:password`: The password of your SMTP address.
 - `:authentication`: Specify if your mail server requires authentication.
 The default setting is plain meaning that the password is not encrypted. `:login` will send the password [Base64 encoded](https://en.wikipedia.org/wiki/Base64), [:cram_md5](http://en.wikipedia.org/wiki/CRAM-MD5) is a challenge/response authentication mechanism .
 - `:domain`: This key is set up for [HELO checking](http://en.wikipedia.org/wiki/Anti-spam_techniques#HELO.2FEHLO_checking).

-Prior Padrino 0.10.7 the :enable_starttls_auto => true was changeable.
-This is option is now always on true in Padrino
+Prior Padrino *0.10.7* the `:enable_starttls_auto => true` was changeable.
+This is option is now always on true in *Padrino >= 0.11.1*.
->= 0.11.1.

 This is now the default delivery address unless it is overwritten in an individual mail definition.
 We won't test the email functionality to this point because the *Mailer gem* is already tested.

 #### Quick Mail Usage